mrspeaker/zardozer/README.md

-# Testing a unity-style component system
+# Funkity: a unity-style component system

-A simple Unity-style component system for making games.
+The begining of a simple Unity-style component system for making games.
 Will try to use it to implement a FallOut Shelter mobile kinda game.
 Should be able to describe the entire game in JSON (see `GameData.js`).

 <img width="694" alt="simple editor" src="https://cloud.githubusercontent.com/assets/129330/11408642/7aea8bd4-9388-11e5-8453-4a0e765e8932.png">

 * `npm install`
 * `npm start`